How to Make a Large Non-Cash Donation to Charity

 How to Make a Major Gift Through The Giving Block

-Our expert Private Client Services team provides white-glove support so you can privately and securely give major donations.
+Our expert Private Donor Services team provides white-glove support so you can privately and securely give major donations.
 Through this service, you can give a major crypto or stock gift with transaction support from end-to-end.

 Make a Large Stock or Crypto Donation Today

 Are you looking for specialized services to ensure your major gift is efficiently and securely processed?
-Contact our Private Client Services team today to learn more about making a major gift to a cause you’re passionate about, and see how The Giving Block helps you make the most out of your philanthropic efforts.
+Contact our Private Donor Services team today to learn more about making a major gift to a cause you’re passionate about, and see how The Giving Block helps you make the most out of your philanthropic efforts.

 | Reading Time: